 InfluxDB is written in Go and has a built-in HTTP API.
 A Python client has been developed by the same developers as InfluxDB itself.
 It also supports an SQL-like query language.

 Accounting data arrives at the Accounting Repository in batches and is loaded in batches, so it may be necessary to import this data into InfluxDB, rather than insert it.
-Large imports are reported to be inefficient in InfluxDB, especially when compared to Cassandra.
 A one off bulk import would be required to store historical data.
 Clustering is supported out of the box, so data can be replicated over multiple nodes.
 However there are no map-reduce-style operations to take advantage of the clustering.

 InfluxDB supports continuous queries, meaning aggregations could be updated on the fly.